exercism/problem-specifications/exercises/scale-generator/description.md

 ### Task

-Given a tonic, generate the 12 note musical scale starting with the tonic.
+Given a tonic, generate the 12 note chromatic scale starting with the tonic.

 - Shift the base scale appropriately so that all 12 notes are returned starting with the given tonic.